cvat-ai/cvat/site/content/en/docs/manual/advanced/analytics-and-monitoring/auto-qa.md

 Here are some examples on how to choose between these options.
 The general advice is to use Ground Truth for better flexibility, but keep in mind that it can require more resources for validation set annotation.
-Honeypots, on the other side, can be beneficial if you want to minimize the number of validation images required, but the downside here is that there are some limitations on where this mode can be used.
+Honeypots, on the other hand, can be beneficial if you want to minimize the number of validation images required, but the downside here is that there are some limitations on where this mode can be used.